iq-developer/comparator-next/README.md

 ## Features

+All features, described in Example Widget Spec
+Also tested on mobile devices

+Additionally:

+- there is a butons to start/finish lines (on my UX test we need some visual hint, not just bottom and top of the stack)
+- there is additional area displayed to remove block

+## Further features

+- Unit tests
+- Responsive design
+- Sounds
+- More animations
+- Dark theme

 ### Notes

-bottom and top blocks are switched to to display each higher block higher
+Bottom and top blocks are switched to to display each higher block higher

+Project was migrated to Next in the middle part of development.
+If you wish to see first commits - go to https://github.com/iq-developer/comparator

 ## To run the project